wjgoarxiv/my-nvim-settings/README.md

 ## **Plugins**
 This configuration uses Packer as the plugin manager.
 Below is a list of installed plugins:

-- `vscode.nvim` - A Lua port of `gruvbox` colorscheme for Neovim with VScode's light and dark theme
+- `tokyonight.nvim` - A Lua port of `tokyonight` colorscheme for Neovim with VScode's light and dark theme
 - `vim-surround` - Easily manipulate surroundings in Vim.
 - `nvim-tree.lua` - A file explorer tree for Neovim.
 - `nvim-web-devicons` - Web icons for Neovim.